 The exact frequency will vary from person to person.
 You need to cut your hair according to how fast it grows back to the length you trimmed down.
 Usually, you would need to clip your mustache twice a week.
 If your hair takes more time to grow back, consider grooming once each week.

 Alternative to Electric Shaving

-Now that you know the steps for trimming your mustache with an electric trimmer, without further delay, get down to the business of shaping your stash.
+Now that you know the steps for trimming your mustache with an electric shaver, without further delay, get down to the business of shaping your stash.